norberto-enomoto/spring-boot-rest-user-crud-tutorial-1/Readme.md

-# Spring Boot, MySQL, JPA, Hibernate Rest API Tutorial Using MySQL, JPA Hibernate and Swigger.
+# Restful CRUD API for a simple User-CRUD application using Spring Boot, Mysql, JPA and Hibernate and swigger.

 Create Restful CRUD API for a simple User-CRUD application using Spring Boot, Mysql, JPA and Hibernate and swigger.